tamachine/multi-tenant-backend/README.md

 New Reykjavik auto site (Intergalactic spaceship)

 ## Pre requisites
-This project is using PHP 7.4 version with TALL stack (Tailwind 3, Alpine, Livewire and Laravel)
+This project is using PHP 7.4 with TALL stack (Tailwind 3, Alpine, Livewire and Laravel 8) and Laravel mix 6

 ## Installation